MetaBorgCube/oopsla18-artifact/README.md

   marked.
 Use the console or the progress window to check if the tests are still running.

-- All tests in a directory can be run by selected the directory in the `Package Explorer`, and selecting the `Spoofax (meta) > Run all selected tests` menu.
+- All tests in a directory can be run by selecting the directory in the `Package Explorer`, and selecting the `Spoofax (meta) > Run all selected tests` menu.
 A test runner will appear listing all tests, showing progress and which tests success or failure.
 Running all